manrajmondair/manrajmondair/README.md

 ### Hello, thanks for checking out my profile! 👋

-I'm Manraj Mondair, a fourth-year high school student at Floyd B. Buchanan High School; currently, I am expanding my software engineer endeavors throughout many companies and research facilities.
+I'm Manraj Mondair, an undergraduate student at Stanford University studying Computer Science with a concentration in Artificial Intelligence; currently, I am expanding my software engineer endeavors throughout many companies and research facilities.

 I'm extremely passionate about computer science, entrepreneurship, innovation, and software development.
 I truly love tying in machine learning/artifical intelligence and entrepreneurship to make a difference in our communities.
 With my diverse background and skillset I've gained, I can provide tangible value to projects across software engineering and development.